derrik-gratz/geography-quiz/README.md

 # Todo:

+- Remove scrolling/zooming when country is locked on.

+- possibly clean up passing of prompted info (coordinates are already in the `currentPrompt`, don't need to query the countryData for them)

+- Set global 'max zoom'

 - Remove 'available prompts' and instead rely on if the data is present in the dictionary
   - still need to fix prompting based on checkboxes